MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/mrtk-porting-guide.md

 ---
-title: Get your existing app ready for HoloLens 2
+title: Get HoloLens (1st Gen) apps ready for HoloLens 2
 description: Designed for developers who have an existing app on HoloLens (1st gen) and/or older MRTK who are looking to port to MRTK version 2 and HoloLens 2.
 author: grbury
 ms.author: grbury